Adamancia Vault

 It only sees the browser it's installed in.
 A desktop app — or the same site opened in a different browser — is outside its reach.
 That's exactly the gap the Mac app fills.

-Start · The native apps
+Start · The desktop apps

-The native apps
+The desktop apps

 macOS & Windows — block whole apps